-- Pages that optionally require OTP authentication for users with an enabled token: (Optional) you should include the list of pages to include the two factor only to the users with the token.
+- Pages that optionally require OTP authentication for users with an enabled token: (Optional) you should include the list of pages to include the two factors only to the users with the token.
 Therefore, if a URL optionally requires OTP authentication, and the user does not have any LinOTP token (or LinOTP service is down), the access will be granted.
 Otherwise, if the user has a LinOTP token, the OTP value will be required, and no access will be allowed until the user provides the right token value.

 - Pages that require OTP authentication to any user: (Mandatory) you should include the list of pages to always include the second factor to the users with the token.
-Therefore, if a URL extrictly requires OTP authentication, users with no token won't be allowed to use them.
+Therefore, if a URL strictly requires OTP authentication, users with no token won't be allowed to use them.

 - Second factor authentication period: number of seconds after that, a new OTP value will be required.